By Elizabeth Sumner

 - Include drawings and pictures in your notes to illustrate ideas and use COLOR!

 - Study in a quiet place away from distractions.
+Learn more about creating a great study environment.

 - Take breaks and move around during your breaks.